GlimmerLabs/virtual-mediascheme/Building.md

 ------------------

 Terminal runs white on black, which is painful.
 We want to reconfigure it to the standard "Black on White".

 Start a terminal session.
 Then Edit->Preferences->Colors->Load Presets ... and select "Black on White".
+You may also have to do this manually.

 Configure DrRacket
 ------------------